PLACES YOU VISIT IN OUR CUSCO CITY TOUR

-The site is a marvelous archeological feat: even now, after has been destroyed, one can imagine its greatness when it stood in its full glory.
+The site is a marvelous archeological feat: even now, after many parts have been destroyed, one can imagine its greatness when it stood in its full glory.
 The stones in the walls are incredible and the largest one weighs 128 tons.

 The Incas planned the city of Cusco in the shape of a puma, with Sacsayhuaman as the head.
 The magnificent zigzag walls are the major attraction.
-The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi, which is held to celebrate the winter’s solstice on the 24th of June.
+The grounds surrounding Sacsayhuaman are still used today for the colorful festival of Inti Raymi, which is held to celebrate the winter’s solstice on the 24th of June.

 The site of Q’enqo, which means ‘maze’ in Quechua, contains the most impressive carved rocks in the Cusco area.
 There are carvings everywhere, although some are indistinct, as a llama, a condor and snakes have been identified.
-There are many zigzag channels sculpted into the natural rock, probably used for pouring sacrificial chicha (a local drink made from corn).
-Below the rock, there are a number of caves and passageways, an altar, which was used for the sacrifices of lamas.
+There are many zigzag channels sculpted into the natural bedrock, probably used for pouring sacrificial chicha (a local drink made from corn).
+Below the rock, there are a number of caves and passageways, an altar, which was likely used for the sacrifices of lamas.
 The mummifications of buried people have also been discovered at this site.

 The name means “place of rest” in Quechua.
 It used to be the royal palace of the Inca Yupanqui when he went to hunt in the surrounding area.
 This site was also thought to have been used as a Temple to the Water.
 There are some interesting aqueducts, canals and fountains sculpted out of stone, designed to channel water flowing from a nearby stream.

 - Pick up at your hotel

 - Professional guide, fluent in English & Spanish

-- Private transportation to visit all Inca places
+- Private transportation to visit all Inca sites

 - Entrance to Archeological sites: Purchase the Boleto Turístico (tourist ticket) of 70 soles (about US$20), at the first site you enter.
 This can be used for 1 day to visit archeological sites in the Cusco region.
 (See important info, for other options)

 - Entrance to Qoricancha (10 Soles per person)

 WHAT IS NOT INCLUDED IN THE PRICE